Krakkerz/Optimaxx-Backend/SPRINT.md

 Who did what in this sprint:
 - Mark
-  - fixed recurring database issue (finally)
+  - Fixed recurring database issue (finally)
   - Made home page on frontend
 - Simon
   - hello